dojo/docs/dojox/grid/EnhancedGrid/plugins/Pagination.rst

 .. image:: pagination_pagestep.bmp

 The go to page button is an optional element.
-A go to page dialog will show when clicking the *Go to page* button.
+A go to page dialog will show when the *Go to page* button was fired.
 The grid will go to the specified page after the user enters a vaild page number and clicks the "go" button or presses ENTER.
-This process is canceled by clicking the "Cancel" button or pressing ESC.
+This process can be canceled by clicking the "Cancel" button or pressing ESC.

 .. image:: pagination_gotopage.jpg